Skip to main content

 3. Bridging Open Work Permit (BOWP)

-For foreign nationals who have applied for permanent residence and whose work permit is expiring before a PR decision is made.
+For foreign nationals already in Canada who have applied for permanent residence and whose work permit is expiring before a PR decision is made.
+It "bridges" the gap so you can keep working.

-• • Allows leaving the abusive employer and working elsewhere while in Canada
+• Lets you stop working for the abusive employer and work elsewhere in Canada while you regularise your situation

-For persons who have made a refugee claim in Canada and whose claim is pending before the Refugee Protection Division (RPD).
+For people who have made a refugee claim in Canada and whose claim is pending before the Refugee Protection Division (RPD) of the Immigration and Refugee Board.

-• • Available once a refugee claim has been referred to the RPD
+• Generally available once a refugee claim has been found eligible and referred to the RPD, and after the required medical exam

 Generate your work permit document checklist

-Our free tool generates a personalized checklist for your specific work permit application type.
+Our free tool generates a detailed checklist for your work permit application type.

 Generate Document Checklist